-The volunteer lifeboat crews and lifeguards have saved over 141,000 lives since the charity was formed in 1824, and in 2014 RNLI lifesavers helped over 28,000 people.
+The volunteer lifeboat crews and lifeguards have saved 142,700 lives since the charity was formed in 1824, and in 2018 RNLI lifesavers rescued and assisted 41,619 people.

 The latest 'Shannon' class lifeboat, built by the RNLI